thehui87/Learning-Godot/class_tileset.md

   * [int](class_int)  **[`find_tile_by_name`](#find_tile_by_name)**  **(** [String](class_string) name  **)** const

 ###  Description
-A TileSet is a library of tiles for a [[tilemap|TileMap]].
+A TileSet is a library of tiles for a [TileMap](class_tilemap).
 It contains a list of tiles, each consisting of a sprite and optional collision shapes.

 ###  Member Function Description